 The Northern Powergrid Group manages its capital centrally to ensure that entities in the Northern Powergrid Group will be able to continue as going concerns while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The Northern Powergrid Group's overall strategy remains unchanged from 2019.
+The Northern Powergrid Group's overall strategy remains unchanged from 2022.

-The capital structure of the Company consists of net debt (borrowings as detailed in Note 19 offset by cash and cash equivalents as detailed in Note 11 and restricted cash as detailed in Note 12) and equity of the Company (comprising issued capital, reserves and retained earnings as detailed in Notes 13 and 14).
+The capital structure of the Company consists of net debt (borrowings as detailed in Note 18 offset by cash and cash equivalents as detailed in Note 11) and equity of the Company (comprising issued capital, reserves and retained earnings as detailed in Note 12 and 13).
 The Company is not subject to externally imposed capital requirements.

-The Company is financed by long-term borrowings at fixed and floating rates and short-term borrowings at floating rates.
-As at 31 December 2021, 80% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 3 years.
+The Company is financed by long-term borrowings and short-term borrowings at fixed and floating rates of interest.
+As at 31 December 2023, 80% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 2 years.
 The Company uses interest rate swaps to mitigate exposure to uncertain future interest rates.